Holiday rentals in Isle of Mull

 The Otter Holt @ Dobhranach Self Catering Annexe

-The Otter Holt Self catering is a lovely annexe attached to the main house.
-Surrounded by wildlife, mountains, moorland, forests, sea, and beautiful beaches to explore.
-Whether into photography, hiking, or just here to explore what the Island has to offer.
+The Otter Holt Self-Catering is a lovely annex attached to the main house.
+Surrounded by wildlife, mountains, moorland, forests, sea, and beautiful beaches.
+Whether you're into photography, hiking, or just here to explore what the Island has to offer.
 The space is totally private, although part of the main house, you have your own entrance.
 Its fully equipped for all your needs to help you enjoy your stay.
 The Otter Holt is pet friendly and sleeps 2 adults.
 We supply towels, bedding etc.

 Guest favourite